 List of Adaptogens and Their Benefits

-Adaptogens are natural substances that are known to help the body adapt to stress and promote overall well-being.
-Generally, adaptogens work by regulating cortisol levels–lowering cortisol when it is too high or raising cortisol when it is too low–which can help to reduce stress-related symptoms, like fatigue, anxiety, overstimulation, trouble focusing, and more.
+Adaptogens are natural substances that help the body manage stress and improve overall well-being by balancing cortisol levels—lowering it when too high or raising it when too low.
+This regulation can reduce symptoms like fatigue, anxiety, and trouble focusing.

 Key Takeaways